NicolasGuillaumeSoulie/AnotherRustRayTracingTheNextWeek/README.md

 |:--:|
 | Where is refraction?|

-I spend hours checking my code.
-I followed the debugger step by step, surveilling how and where rays were cast, visualising them with a pen and paper, to understand what was happening.
+I spent hours checking my code.
+I followed the debugger step by step, surveilling how and where the rays were cast, visualising them with a pen and paper, to understand what was happening.

 >If you are unfamiliar with [breakpoints](https://en.wikipedia.org/wiki/Breakpoint), they allow you to pause execution of a program at a chosen instruction.
 Then you can check the [stack trace](https://en.wikipedia.org/wiki/Stack_trace) as well as variable values.
 >